Google Tensor G2 preliminary running score released, energy efficiency and graphics will be the focus of progress – yqqlm-breakinglatest.news-Breaking Latest News

 Google will release a new generation of Pixel 7 series mobile phones on October 6, and also predict that it will be equipped with the Tensor G2 processor, and the preliminary running score of this new processor has appeared on the Internet, and the detailed information of the running score database is also ahead of schedule.
 The basic specifications of the new processor were revealed.

-The benchmarks of the Google Pixel 7 Pro recently appeared in the Geekbench database, with a score of 1,068 single-core and 3,149 multi-core.
+The benchmarks of the Google Pixel 7 Pro recently appeared in the Geekbench database, with 1,068 single-core and 3,149 multi-core scores.
 Compared with the previous generation Tensor processor, the single core has only a slight increase, and the multi-core has achieved An improvement of about 10%, and according to the benchmark data, Tensor G2 will use a 2+2+4 three-cluster design, the same as previous rumors.

 Developer Kuba Wojciechowski also found from the complete running score data that the CPU part of Tensor G2 will maintain the core architecture of X1+A76+A55, but the core clock of X1 is slightly increased by 50Mhz, and the clock of A76 is also slightly increased by 100Mhz.
 Although the overall architecture is not much different from the previous generation, Tensor G2 will use the updated 4LPE four-nanometer process, and the power consumption and heat generation will be improved.